 Chilean Breads and Sandwiches

-When you walk into a bakery in Chile, you probably would be surprised by the strange shapes and the fact that you serve yourself and pay by weight.
-Chile's bread is considered some of the best in the world having been influenced by French, Spanish, and German colonizers.
+When you walk into a bakery in Chile, you probably would be surprised by the unusual shapes and the fact that you serve yourself and pay by weight.
+Chile's bread is considered some of the best in the world having been influenced by Fren1ch, Spanish, and German colonizers.

 03 of 05